-- Motivating people to contribute to your brand’s presence online is a fantastic way to underline that your store provides with high-quality service and cares about its customers.
+- Motivating people to contribute to your brand’s presence online is a fantastic way to underline that your store provides high-quality service and cares about its customers.

 - Start off by creating a unique brand hashtag that will represent an outlet for your clients’ creativity.